ksahlin/strobealign/README.md

 VERSION INFO
 ---------------

-### Version 0.0.2
+### Version 0.0.3

-1. Has paired-end alignment mode
+1. Implements a paired-end alignment mode.
-2. Implements a rescue mode both in SE and PE alignment modes (described in preprint).
+2. Implements a rescue mode both in SE and PE alignment modes (described in preprint v2).
-3. Changed to symmetrical strobemer hashvalues due to inversions (described in preprint).
+3. Changed to symmetrical strobemer hashvalues due to inversions (described in preprint v2).

 ### Version 0.0.2

-1. Is multi-threaded.
+1. Implements multi-threading.
 2. Allow reads in fast[a/q] format and gzipped files through [kseqpp library](https://github.com/cartoonist/kseqpp).

 ### Version 0.0.1

-The aligner used for the experiments presented in the first version of the preprint on bioRxiv.
+The aligner used for the experiments presented in the preprint (v1) on bioRxiv.
 Only single threaded alignment and aligns reads as single reads (no PE mapping).

 LICENCE
 ----------------